HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 Working within the office environment will require you to have strong administrative skills such as:

-Strong knowledge of both Mac and Windows operating systems, and a good working knowledge of Excel and PowerPoint.
+• A strong knowledge of both Mac and Windows operating systems, and a good working knowledge of excel and powerpoint.

-Being able to collate, store and analyze data using the software can become a crucial part of your job, and a task junior members of staff are called upon to do.
+• Being able to collate, store and analyse data using software can become a crucial part of your job, and a task junior members of staff are called upon to do.

 10 ESSENTIAL TIPS FOR ALL NEW ENTRANTS OF ENTERTAINMENT MARKETING.